Opt-Pei/CPC-Benchmark-Dataset---A-Benchmark-Framework-for-Global-Optimization/README.md

 ## Description

 This repository contains the implementation of the CPC benchmark, initially introduced with 25 discontinuous and nonlinear function minimization problems.
 These problems are designed to test algorithmic performance under conditions of discontinuity, nonlinearity, and sensitivity to numerical precision.
 Detailed descriptions of each function can be found in the overview PDF file located in the corresponding problem folder.

+Update: 38 nonlinear curve fitting problems have been published.

 To further facilitate practical use, we also provide general-purpose implmentation codes.
 These include: